I enjoy keeping both saltwater and freshwater fish tanks and sharing my knowledge with other aquarists.

 - Yellow Tang

 10. Royal Blue Tang

 Although it is a very popular saltwater aquarium species, the Royal Blue Tang isn’t actually a tang at all.
-It is the only member of the Paracanthurus genus of Indian Surgeon fish.
-This fish gained popularity in part from being featured in the Disney Pixar film “Finding Nemo”.
+It is the only member of the Paracanthurus genus of Indian surgeonfish.
+This fish gained popularity in part from being featured in Finding Nemo.
 After all, who didn't love Dory?

 Royal Blues are great aquarium fish.
 They don’t eat anemone or corals, feeding on algae and krill for the most part.
-Royal blue tangs are often labeled as palette fish (fish you add to bring color to the tank) because of the blue and black pattern of their body and bright yellow streaked tail.
+Royal blue tangs are often labeled as palette fish (fish you add to bring color to the tank) because of the blue and black pattern of their body and bright yellow-streaked tail.

-With over 600 varieties of wrasse available in the saltwater fish trade they were bound to make this list.
+With over 600 varieties of wrasse available in the saltwater fish trade, they were bound to make this list.
 It's almost not fair to have them on a top 10.
 They should really get their own list.

 Most saltwater aquarists have these smaller fish because of the vibrancy of their colors.
-They are sometimes referred to as psychedelic fish because of the swirled patterns that often incorporate two or more colors.
-They also due quite well in the newer desktop saltwater tanks that have made their way to the market.
+They are sometimes referred to as psychedelic fish because of their swirled patterns, which often incorporate two or more colors.
+They also do quite well in the newer desktop saltwater tanks that have made their way to the market.